Patrick Wisdom Player Props: Cubs vs. Dodgers

-On Friday, Patrick Wisdom (coming off going 0-for-2) and the Chicago Cubs face the Los Angeles Dodgers, whose starting pitcher will be Noah Syndergaard.
-First pitch is at 10:10 PM ET.
+On Saturday, Patrick Wisdom (coming off going 1-for-5 with a home run and an RBI) and the Chicago Cubs play the Los Angeles Dodgers, whose starting pitcher will be Michael Grove.
+First pitch is at 9:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Mariners.
+In his last game, he hit a home run while going 1-for-5 against the Dodgers.

 Patrick Wisdom Game Info & Props vs. the Dodgers